-32. The knowledge content within the education and development program for audit professionals should include the following subject areas:

-(a) audit of historical financial information at an advanced level (refer to paragraph 36);

-(b) financial accounting and reporting at an advanced level (refer to paragraph 38); and

-(c) information technology (refer to paragraph 40).

-- 33. IES 2, Content of Professional Accounting Education Programs, sets out the knowledge requirements for professional accountants.
+- 32. The knowledge content within the education and development program for audit professionals should include the following subject areas: - (a) audit of historical financial information at an advanced level (refer to paragraph 36); - (b) financial accounting and reporting at an advanced level (refer to paragraph 38); and - (c) information technology (refer to paragraph 40). - 33.
+IES 2, Content of Professional Accounting Education Programs, sets out the knowledge requirements for professional accountants.
 "Advanced level" refers to a level of knowledge that is deeper and broader than what is prescribed for individuals qualifying as professional accountants in IES 2. - 34.
-IFAC member bodies may determine the levels of depth and breadth of knowledge, and the means for gaining that knowledge, as appropriate for their environment. - 35.
-Audit professionals are expected to have sufficient knowledge of current developments in the field of audit of historical financial information to respond to issues in the business environment.
-It is important, therefore, that education and continuing development programs for audit professionals include coverage of relevant current issues and developments. - 36.
-The knowledge content of the audit of historical financial information subject area should include the following at an advanced level: - (a) best practices in the audits of historical financial information, including relevant current issues and developments; and - (b) International Standards on Auditing (ISAs) and International Auditing Practice Statements (IAPSs); and/or - (c) any other applicable standards or laws. - 37.
-In addition to the knowledge listed in paragraph 36, audit professionals may also require knowledge of International Standards on Quality Control (ISQCs), International Standards on Review Engagements (ISREs), International Standards on Assurance Engagements (ISAEs), and International Standards on Related Services (ISRSs), or local equivalents. - 38.
-The knowledge content of the financial accounting and reporting subject area should include the following at an advanced level: - (a) financial accounting and reporting processes and practices, including relevant current issues and developments; and

-(b) International Financial Reporting Standards (IFRSs);8 and/or
+IFAC member bodies may determine the levels of depth and breadth of knowledge, and the means for gaining that knowledge, as appropriate for their environment.

-+-The reference to undergraduate degrees in this standard is in line with the principles of the Bologna Declaration, agreed by 29 European countries in 1999.
-Further details may be found at: http://ec.europa.eu/education/policies/educ/bologna/bologna_en.html.
+The reference to undergraduate degrees in this standard is in line with the principles of the Bologna Declaration, agreed by 29 European countries in 1999.
+Further details may be found at: http://ec.europa.eu/education/policies/educ/bologna/bologna\en.html.
 Reference sources comparing the standard of qualifications throughout the world are listed in the note which forms part of IES 1.